SovereignCloudStack/standards/Decisions/scs-0110-v1-ssd-flavors.md

 ### RAM (tmpfs) etcd storage

 etcd could keep its database in volatile memory (e.g. on a tmpfs filesystem).
-For multi-node etcd clusters, this would actually work, as long as at least one cluster member stays alive.
+For multi-node etcd clusters, this could actually be made work, as long as at least one cluster member stays alive and proper care is taken to remove shut-down nodes from the cluster.
 A loss of power affecting all nodes or a hardware maintenance operation not tracking etcd needs would result in a complete loss of all cluster state.
 The control plane nodes would require live migration to avoid this in the maintenance case.
-For the power loss scenario, a frequent backup might mitigate the cluster state loss case.
+For the power loss scenario, a frequent backup might mitigate the cluster state loss case somewhat.

 The etcd database is normally limited to 2GiB in size, which is something that is realistic to keep in main memory.
 (Typical database sizes are